Hilda Murrell

 ‘The Rose Grower’ (The banned song about the murder of activist Hilda Murrell)

-One Response to “Books/Plays/Song”
+One Response to “Books/Films/Radio”

 1. About twenty years ago, The BBC made a drama serial called Between The Lines about investigating police corruption or criminal activity.
 Watching the drama at the time, the final two episodes of Series Two began with the investigation into the murder of an elderly anti -nuclear campaigner – who had hidden documents for a nephew who worked for the Ministry of Defence and who was leaking documents to the press.
 A case of life imitating art – or even vice- versa.